 Essential Amino Acids

-Twenty different amino acids are necessary to build protein tissue and aid in metabolism, according to the University of Arizona Biology Project.
+Twenty different amino acids are necessary to build protein tissue and aid in metabolism.
 Ten amino acids can be manufactured by the human body.
 The other 10 -- arginine, histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan and valine -- are called essential amino acids.
 These amino acids must be consumed daily in food, as the human body can neither produce them nor store them.
 Meat, fish, eggs, dairy products, whole grains, beans and vegetables all contain protein and varying levels of these 10 essential amino acids.

 Some of the essential amino acids lost in cooking may not totally degrade, but rather be leached into the cooking liquid.
 Some amino acids and other nutrients leach from sweet potatoes into their surrounding syrup during the canning process.
 More amino acids are retained in a traditionally cooked potato stew than in potatoes that were fried or boiled, according to researchers from the College of Agricultural Studies at the Sudan University of Science and Technology.
 When the syrup or broth in which food items are cooked is consumed along with the food, such as in stew, soup or canning syrup, the essential amino acids and other nutrients which have leached out during cooking continue to provide their healthful benefits to the dish.

 Cooking meats in broth releases amino acids that convey positive health effects.
 This could help explain the cold-fighting properties of chicken soup.
 Some essential amino acids are also concentrated in the food product when cooking reduces the food's mass, such as with canned sweet potatoes which have higher concentrations of leucine than baked sweet potatoes.
 So those amino acids may not be "destroyed" because you cook something, but simply released during the process.